 The most common reason for problem readings stem from how they’re taken, so follow these steps to get great readings every time:

 - Don’t take any readings after eating, drinking or exercising.

-- For QuickCare, always wait for three flashing lines on the display BEFORE putting the tip in your mouth, armpit, etc. Check for these three flashing lines before every reading.
+- For the QuickCare wireless stick thermometer, always wait for three flashing lines on the display BEFORE putting the tip in your mouth, armpit, etc. Wait for these three flashing lines before every reading.